kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-01-establish-secure-connection-with-compass.md

----
-title: Establish a Secure Connection With Compass
+# Establish a Secure Connection With Compass
----

 To establish a secure connection with Compass and generate the client certificate, follow this tutorial.